juniormayhe/cesgranrio.corretordeprovas/readme.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.

+## Contributing

+If you are interested in fixing issues and contributing directly to the code base, you can fork the project and mention the original source code or [contact me here](https://about.me/juniormayhe) to understand:

+* How to build and run from source code
+* Coding Guidelines
+* Submitting pull requests

+## Feedback

+You can ask a question, request a new feature, file a bug on [About.me](https://about.me/juniormayhe).